isomerpages/govtech-stp/_work-pass-holder-lane/00a-wphl-overview.md

     <li style="margin-top:0px; margin-bottom:0px; font-size:18px;">EntrePass holders (without Corppass) and their dependants</li>
   </ol>
   </td>
-<td style="font-size:18px; border-bottom:1px solid #D8D8D8; border-right:1px solid #D8D8D8;  border-left:1px solid #D8D8D8; border-top:1px solid #D8D8D8;">WHP, PEP and EntrePass holders can request for <a href="">MOM's entry approval.</a></td>
+<td style="font-size:18px; border-bottom:1px solid #D8D8D8; border-right:1px solid #D8D8D8;  border-left:1px solid #D8D8D8; border-top:1px solid #D8D8D8;">WHP, PEP and EntrePass holders can request for <a href="https://www.mom.gov.sg/covid-19/actions-for-companies-to-bring-pass-holders-into-singapore">MOM's entry approval.</a></td>
 </tr>
 </tbody>
 </table>

-<sup>*</sup>Foreigners with Long-Term Visit Passes granted by the Immigration & Checkpoints Authority (ICA) must apply for entry under the Familial Ties Lane, even if their LOCs were granted by MOM.

 As the global situation evolves, Singapore will continue to adjust its border measures to manage the risk of importation and transmission to the community.
 Companies and pass holders must comply with the prevailing entry approval requirements, including paying for their stay at the  [Stay-Home Notice Dedicated Facility (SDF)](/health/shn/sdf) and [COVID-19 tests](/health/covid19-tests), where applicable.